Guanajuato City is one of those Mexican cities that you have to discover walking and getting lost on its tunnels and colorful streets.

 The lovely Callejón del Beso (Kiss Alley)

 This romantic alley (callejón) is the most famous in Guanajuato because of a legend a little bit like Romeo and Juliet.
 The legend says that Carmen, a young woman from a wealthy family lived there and fell in love with Luis a poor miner man.
 Her father discovered the romance and forbade them to continue the romance.
 But Luis moved to the house in front and because the balconies were too close they exchanged kisses in secret.
 Her father found out and stabbed Carmen in the chest with a dagger.

 Nowadays the couples share a kiss underneath the two balconies on the third step to stay forever in love.

-Some tours in Guanajuato are a little different, Callejoneadas are kind of a historical tours but with music.
-There is a group of musicians who walk on the streets of Guanajuato singing and telling stories, legends and parts of the history of the beautiful city.
+Some tours in Guanajuato are a little different, Callejoneadas are kind of historical tours but with music.
+There is a group of musicians who walk on the streets of Guanajuato singing and telling stories, legends, and parts of the history of the beautiful city.

 It’s a wonderful and unique experience but I see almost all are in Spanish.
 Just check and ask for one in English, it really entertaining.

 The Festival takes place each fall in Guanajuato, it started in 1953 with short plays written by Miguel de Cervantes, author of Don Quijote.